 Company goals and business strategy should guide and influence value stream mapping.
 These must come from senior business leaders.
 The goals determine the priorities and set the values used in VSM.
 Company leadership must clearly articulate the business strategy and goals to senior IT.
 Senior IT should collaborate with company leadership to understand the business strategy.
 Ask questions and determine the priorities.
 Look at how the strategy translates to the customer experience and project deliverables.
 Any confusion or miscommunication will negatively impact the value stream mapping and confuse implementation.

 Once business leaders and senior IT agree on the business goals, the value determined for features and deliverables shouldn’t confuse the organization.
-Senior IT will then turn the business goals and strategy into IT initiatives.
-IT often develops a dashboard to track and monitor priorities set through VSM visually.
-This dashboard provides visibility to work and IT priorities.

 Sustainable Change for IT Initiatives